 Overnight preparation

-While this is a pretty simple vegan ice recipe with only 4 ingredients, there is one crucial step you need to take the night before or if you have a quick freeze shelf in your freezer at least 1-2 hours before you want to make your nice cream.
+This is a pretty simple vegan ice cream recipe with only 4 ingredients.
+But there is one crucial step you need to take the night before or if you have a quick freeze shelf in your freezer at least 1-2 hours before you want to make your nice cream.

 - Peel and slice bananas into 0.5-inch thick.
 Use a freezer-friendly ziplock bag and place the slices in one layer if possible.
 Spread it around and make it flat.